schibsted/pulse-unicorn-android/README.md

 # Pulse Unicorn Integration

-1. Be sure that you have access to Schibsted Artifactory configured in your project.
+1. Be sure that you have access to Schibsted Artifactory configured in your project or `mavenCentral`
 2. Add `Pulse Unicorn` maven to `gradle.build` file.

 ```kotlin